 The Benefits of Support Groups for Families Affected by Addiction and Mental Illness

 Addiction is a family disease that affects everyone close to the person who has a substance use disorder.
 Groups designed for family members can help support positive outcomes for everyone touched by addiction and other behavioral health issues.
-It is important to remember that if you think you need support, you are not alone.
-There are others who have been through similar experiences who can help you.
+It is important to remember that if you think you need support, you are not alone, and there are others who have been through similar experiences who can help you.

 How to Find Family Support Groups